How long does a short-stem hip prosthesis last?

 - Patient factors

-Modern bearing surfaces: A revolution in endoprosthetics
+Modern articulating pairs: A revolution in endoprosthetics

-- Ceramic on ceramic: Excellent biocompatibility and minimal abrasion.
+- Ceramic on Ceramic: Excellent biocompatibility and minimal abrasion.

 - Ceramic on highly cross-linked polyethylene (XPE): Combines durability with better shock absorption compared to purely ceramic combinations.